Foreign Direct Investment, Its Pros, Cons, and Importance to You

 Free Trade Agreements and FDI

 Trade agreements are a powerful way for countries to encourage more FDI.
-A great example of this is NAFTA, the world's largest free trade agreement.
-It increased FDI between the United States, Canada, and Mexico to $452 billion by 2012.
+A great example of this is the North Atlantic Free Trade Agreement, the world's largest free trade agreement.
+It increased FDI between the United States, Canada, and Mexico to $452 billion in 2012.
 That was just one of NAFTA's advantages.

 Foreign Direct Investment Statistics